 Complex humanitarian emergency worsened

 Myanmar’s complex humanitarian emergency (CHE) was already categorized as a Level 1 CHE by CDP before Cyclone Mocha.
-Disasters often exacerbate pre-existing inequities and vulnerabilities within communities, and we are seeing this unfold in Myanmar.
+Disasters often exacerbate pre-existing inequities and vulnerabilities within communities, and this occurred in Myanmar.

 Ramanathan Balakrishnan, the UN Resident Coordinator and Humanitarian Coordinator for Myanmar, said following the disaster: “It really is a nightmare scenario for this cyclone to hit areas with such deep pre-existing needs.”